AshleySetter/AdventOfCode2016/README.md

 C++ code was complied with gcc version g++-5 gcc version 5.4.0 and was timed in the same manor as C.

+Timing is done from the begining of the main function to the end.

 ### Day 1

 |Language      | Part1    | Part 2           |